leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 The following graph illustrates the data.
 <img src="report_images/hygiene_by_inspection_year.png">

-From 2010 to 2021, Hygiene standards have seen a noticeable steady improvement, from an average 2.96 points in 2010 to 2.25 points by 2021, 0.71 points lower.
-But again, hygiene standards decrease signficantly for businesses inspected in 2022 and furthermore in 2023, with a 3.57 points average in 2023, 1.32 points higher than in 2021.
+From 2010 to 2021, Hygiene standards have seen a noticeable steady improvement, from an average of 2.96 points in 2010 to 2.25 points by 2021, 0.71 points lower.
+But again, hygiene standards decrease significantly for businesses inspected in 2022 and furthermore in 2023, with a 3.57 points average in 2023, 1.32 points higher than in 2021.

 Next, the average Cleanliness scores each year are as follows, to two decimal places: